 Once you are logged in to your account, you will find a "Legal" section in the "Information & Settings" section of an establishment.

 All this information is then used by our systems to automatically generate the necessary declarations for your online presence (e.g.: legal notices for smart sites).
-It is therefore very important to complete these correctly with the client at the time of each activation to avoid any problems or fines in the event of a possible control by the administration.
+It is therefore very important to complete these correctly to avoid any problems or fines in the event of a possible control by the authorities.